isomerpages/mlaw-acd/_information-for-regulated-dealers/0-registration.md

 </table>

 ### I need help with registering.
-* If you need assistance in logging into LicenceOne, you may also wish to refer to the [LicenceOne User Guide](https://licence1.business.gov.sg/web/frontier/help/apply-for-new-licence) or contact the [LicenceOne Helpdesk](https://licence1.business.gov.sg/web/frontier/contact-us).
+* If you need assistance in logging into LicenceOne, you may also wish to refer to the [LicenceOne webpage](https://licence1.business.gov.sg/web/frontier/help/apply-for-new-licence) or contact the [LicenceOne Helpdesk](https://licence1.business.gov.sg/web/frontier/contact-us).
-* If you are not sure how to complete the application form, you may wish to refer to our [Licence One Step by Step User Guide](/images/LicenceOne%20Regulated%20Dealer%20Guide.pdf) or [our FAQs](https://va.ecitizen.gov.sg/cfp/customerPages/mlaw/explorefaq.aspx).
+* If you are not sure how to complete the application form, you may wish to refer to our [LicenceOne Guide for Regulated Dealers (Step-by-Step with Screenshots)](/images/LicenceOne%20Regulated%20Dealer%20Guide.pdf) or [our FAQs](https://va.ecitizen.gov.sg/cfp/customerPages/mlaw/explorefaq.aspx).

 <br>
 <table>